EpistasisLab/EVE/README.md

 ###Copyright 2016 Brian S. Cole, PhD
 ####License: GPLv3+

+> Note: using EVE requires an AWS account and will incur expenses.
+Users must pay for the AWS resources utilized.

-###Note: These examples work in the us-east-1 region.
+> Note: These examples work in the us-east-1 region.
 The AMI image at the heart of the EVE CloudFormation template currently exists only in the us-east-1 region.
 Efforts are underway to create a global mapping of AMI images in all regions around the world (except for GovCloud).

 #Quick Start